dataflowjs/dataflow/README.md

 The idea is to create a simple, fast and powerful JS framework with a quick development start.
 \
+The framework is based on the foundation that everything in our world is data, namely data flow.
+We can name this data with paths and access it.
+\
 Enjoy!

 # Introduction